Diesel, gasoline, but also coal, wood and any other combustible fuel in general, is having a rough time right now.

-Comparing this value to our 5000 W generator, let’s say a DeWALT DXGN6000, an upper-tier model, which goes for roughly $1,900 at Home Depot at the time of writing, this model would have to be substituted by a $15,000 panel.
+Comparing this value to our 5000 W generator, let’s say a DeWALT DXGN6000, an upper-tier model, which goes for roughly $2,000 at The Home Depot, this model would have to be substituted by a $15,000 panel.

 What I want to point out here is that obviously, it is more economical to run your house on panels, rather than a generator.
 However, as a back-up source, or for recreational activities, the panel seems unreasonably expensive.